MikeAbner/nile/README.md

 ## Requirements

 1. The Nile app is very sparse right now.
 We need to make it pretty.
-There is a mock in the docs directory that will help make Nile beautiful.
+There are two mocks in the docs directory that will help make Nile beautiful.
+The first (nile.png) is how the page should look after initial load.
+The second (nile_results.png) is how it should look after a search has been made and results returned.

 2. The three lists of books are empty (Books by Title, Books by Author, Books by Subject).
 When the page loads, fetch the data from the backend and display it in the appropriate sections.